 Danny's solution:

-\[\begin{array}{rll} \cos \left( \text{180} ° - \text{120} ° \right) &= \cos \text{180} ° - \cos \text{120} ° & (\text{line } 1 )\\ &= -1 - \cos \left( \text{90} ° + \text{30} ° \right) & (\text{line } 2 ) \\ &= - 1 + \sin \text{30} ° & (\text{line } 3 ) \\ &= -1 + \frac{1}{2} & (\text{line } 4 ) \\ &= -\frac{1}{2} & (\text{line } 5 ) \end{array}\]- Consider Danny's solution and determine why it is incorrect.
+\[\begin{array}{rll} \cos \left( \text{180} ° - \text{120} ° \right) &= \cos \text{180} ° - \cos \text{120} ° & (\text{line } 1 )\\ &= -1 - \cos \left( \text{90} ° + \text{30} ° \right) & (\text{line } 2 ) \\ &= - 1 + \sin \text{30} ° & (\text{line } 3 ) \\ &= -1 + \frac{1}{2} & (\text{line } 4 ) \\ &= -\frac{1}{2} & (\text{line } 5 ) \end{array}\]Is the following statement true or false?

 "A trigonometric ratio can be distributed to the angles that lie within the brackets."